databricks-industry-solutions/guidewire/README.md

 ([CDA](https://developer.guidewire.com/introducing-guidewire-data-platform/)).
 Storing files as individual parquet files under different timestamps and schema evolution is unfortunately making processing difficult for end users.
-Instead of processing files individually, why wouldn't we generate the `delta log` manifest files to only read information we need, when we need it without having to download, process and reconcile complex information.
+Instead of processing files individually, why wouldn't we generate the `delta log` manifest files to only read information we need, when we need it, without having to download, process and reconcile complex information?
 This is the principle behind this initiative.
+The generated delta table will not be materialized (data will not be physically moving) but act as a [shallow clone](https://docs.databricks.com/sql/language-manual/delta-clone.html) to guidewire data.

 <img src="images/approach.png" width=1000>

 More specifically, we will process all Guidewire tables independently, in parallel (i.e. as a spark job), where each task will consist in only listing parquet files and folders and generating delta log accordingly.
-From an end user standpoint, guidewire will look as Delta and can be processed as such, reducing processing time from days to seconds (since we do not have to download and process each file through many spark jobs).
+From an end user standpoint, guidewire will look as a Delta table and be processed as such, reducing processing time from days to seconds (since we do not have to download and process each file through many spark jobs).

 <img src="images/reconcile.png" width=1000>